MICHELLE: Hey, MJ! What’s orange and sounds like a parrot?

 Trouble is, none of the series’ potential strong points have been actualized fully enough to make up for the fact that so far the story seems to have no direction whatsoever, unless you count the rather disturbing possibility that Takamichi’s increasingly, uh… horny pups may eventually molest her in her bed.

 MICHELLE: Exactly.
 And you’re right, their more canine moments are the best in the volume.
 I despair, though, that a character who has explicitly stated he passed the high school entrance exams then proceeds to mistake a bra for a pair of glasses.
 High-larious.

 Takamichi herself is not particularly likeable, and I don’t like the art, either.
 In fact, one particularly ridiculous pose (page 59) made me laugh and say aloud, “Oh my God, what?!”
 These factors together make it extremely difficult to hope that it will improve in future volumes.

-MELINDA: Ha!
+MJ: Ha!
 I laughed at the very same pose!

 There are some (again) potentially interesting musings here and there about the nature of Takamichi’s job and her feelings about her young protectors becoming killers, but these are too brief to make an impact.
 Probably the one thing that got me through it all was the cuteness of puppy!Night writing in his diary.
 Ultimately, though?
 Not cute enough.